The Art and Science of the Performing Voice Conference

 2:30-3:00 Jay Rubinstein, MD, PhD audiology

-3:00-3:30 ASPV at 10 Years, 20 Years, and Beyond: Imagining Future Program Topics (Al Merati, MD & Ingo Titze, PhD
+3:00-3:30 ASPV at 10 Years, 20 Years, and Beyond: Imagining Future Program Topics (Al Merati, MD & Ingo Titze, PhD)

 SVS PANEL

-3:30-4:30 Bridging Art and Science: The Role of the Singing Voice Specialist in Vocal Health and Performance (Moderator, Kari Ragan, DMA; Panelists, Leda Scearce, MM, MS, CCC-SLP, Joan Lader, MA, Marci Rosenberg, BM, MS, CCC-SLP, Andrew Lee, MS, CCC-SLP, Lynn Maxfield, PhD
+3:30-4:30 Bridging Art and Science: The Role of the Singing Voice Specialist in Vocal Health and Performance (Moderator, Kari Ragan, DMA; Panelists, Leda Scearce, MM, MS, CCC-SLP, Joan Lader, MA, Marci Rosenberg, BM, MS, CCC-SLP, Andrew Lee, MS, CCC-SLP, Lynn Maxfield, PhD)

-*Due to limited seating, the conference reception is exclusively available to conference registrants.
+*Due to limited seating, the conference reception and buffet is exclusively available to conference registrants.
 We kindly ask that you only purchase a ticket for the reception if you are certain you can attend.
 Thank you for your understanding as we aim to accommodate all registrants who wish to participate.

 Saturday, April 26, 2025